maryjohnben/Recipe-tracking-App/README.md

 <br>
 The project is only available locally.
 Please fork/clone the project to run it locally.

-  Project focuses on frontend components and data is directly fed go showcase it's React functionality.
+  Project focuses on frontend components and data is directly fed to showcase the React functionality of the project.
+Fully integrated backend is missing for this project.
   <br>
 Please see backend projects or full stack projects to see other works.